dotnet/jitutils/src/jit-rl-cse/README.md

    1      72.84      29.06     276.14      24.67      24.58
 ```

-After 25 rounds (or whatever is specified in `--summaryInterval`) MLCSE use the current parmeter vector to run a greedy policy, and compare its performance on the training set versus the baseline and best known (from stochastic exploration) results:
+After 25 rounds (or whatever is specified in `--summaryInterval`) MLCSE use the current parameter vector to run a greedy policy, and compare its performance on the training set versus the baseline and best known (from stochastic exploration) results:
 ```
 [6250 method evals in 42458ms]